aledj2/dnanexus_ampliconfilter/README.md

 This tool replaced BAMclipper as BAMclipper was found to be clipping more bases than expected and did not take into account super amplicons.

 AmpliconFilter v1.0.2 applied here offers two approaches, samclip (samtools ampliconclip) and ampliconfilter.
+After validation the ampliconfilter option was found to better and so samclip option is not supported by this app.

 ## What inputs are required for this app to run?
 * BAM (file) - A BAM file